ORION: Vision-based Manipulation from Single Human Video with Open-World Object Graphs

 Abstract

-We present an object-centric approach to empower robots to learn vision-based manipulation skills from human videos.
-We investigate the problem of imitating robot manipulation from a single human video in the open-world setting, where a robot must learn to manipulate novel objects from one video demonstration.
-We introduce ORION, an algorithm that tackles the problem by extracting an object-centric manipulation plan from a single RGB-D video and deriving a policy that conditions on the extracted plan.
-Our method enables the robot to learn from videos captured by daily mobile devices such as an iPhone and generalize the policies to deployment environments with varying visual backgrounds, camera angles, spatial layouts, and novel object instances.
-We systematically evaluate our method on both short-horizon and long-horizon tasks, demonstrating the efficacy of ORION in learning from a single human video in the open world.
+This work presents an object-centric approach to learning vision-based manipulation skills from human videos.
+We investigate the problem of robot manipulation via imitation in the open-world setting, where a robot learns to manipulate novel objects from a single video demonstration.
+We introduce ORION, an algorithm that tackles the problem by extracting an object-centric manipulation plan from a single RGB or RGB-D video and deriving a policy that conditions on the extracted plan.
+Our method enables the robot to learn from videos captured by daily mobile devices and to generalize the policies to deployment environments with varying visual backgrounds, camera angles, spatial layouts, and novel object instances.
+We systematically evaluate our method on both short-horizon and long-horizon tasks, using RGB-D and RGB-only demonstration videos.
+We observe an average success rate of 74.4%, demonstrating the efficacy of ORION in learning from a single human video in the open world.

 Overview